gomorpheus/morpheus-docs/integration_guides/Automation/terraform.rst

    NAME
        Name of the
    DESCRIPTION
-       Description for you App Templates shown in the Apps list (optional) CATEGORY
+       Description for you App Blueprints shown in the Apps list (optional) CATEGORY
        App Category (optional)
    IMAGE
-    Add reference image/picture for your App Template (optional) CONFIG TYPE (select Terraform, Terraform.json, or Git Repository) Terraform (.tf)
+    Add reference image/picture for your App Blueprint (optional) CONFIG TYPE (select Terraform, Terraform.json, or Git Repository) Terraform (.tf)
      CONFIG